BrandynR/DuckHunt2020-AnARAdventure/README.md

 ## Developer
 ![](https://i.imgur.com/Unn435I.png)
 - **[Brandyn Reindel](https://www.linkedin.com/in/brandyn-reindel-372b57102/)** was the sole designer, programmer, and creative lead.
+Who Am I?
    - I’m a software engineer and game developer and this project marks the completion of my Second Year Specialization in AR/VR at Holberton School New Haven.
 Currently I am working on developing an augmented reality mobile app “Tetris IRL”.
 It’s a 3D Tetris style game that lets the user put play and interact with the game pieces in the world around them.
 As a software engineering I am most fluent in Unity and C#, which is a direct result of my passion for AR,VR, and video games and the technologies used to create them.
 Please don't hesitate to reach out!

 ## Don't Forget to Stay in Touch!